mabthew/telemetry_generator/README.md

 ### Testing

 I used python's unittest package to test my program's functionality.
 I structured my code to only execute logs when the handlers returned true.
-Because of this, I was able to test the log functionality separately from the handlers.
+Because of this, I was able to test the loging functionality separately from the handlers.
 The tests can be run using `python -m unittest -b -v`.

 ## Notes